Skip to content

 Hi Kerfe, Too many young people died in that useless war.
 All the wars since then have stolen good people from us.
 And the old who lead us into war as you quoted, get rich buying, selling and trading bombs etc. No matter your politics, war is evil for all.
 Being close to a victim of war is especially sad!
 Thanks for reading my blog and shadorma.

-9. Miriam Hurdle
+6. Miriam Hurdle says:

 November 24, 2024 at 12:17 am